Simon Callow

 His television roles include Tom Chance in the Channel 4 series Chance in a Million (1984) and The Duke of Sandringham in the series Outlander from 2014 to 2016.
-He portrayed Napoleon in The Man of Destiny (1981), and Charles Dickens in numerous television projects.
-He's also appeared on numerous shows such as Midsummer Murders, Rome, Angels in America, Doctor Who, Galavant, Hawkeye, and The Witcher.
+He portrayed Napoleon in The Man of Destiny (1981), and Charles Dickens in several television projects.
+He has also appeared on numerous shows such as Midsomer Murders, Rome, Angels in America, Doctor Who, Galavant, Hawkeye, and The Witcher.

 Early years

-Callow was born on 15 June 1949 in Streatham, south London, the son of Yvonne Mary (née Guise), a secretary and Neil Francis Callow, a businessman.
+Callow was born on 15 June 1949 in Streatham, South London, the son of Yvonne Mary (née Guise), a secretary and Neil Francis Callow, a businessman.
 His father was of French descent and his mother was of Danish and German ancestry.
-He was raised as a Roman Catholic.
-Callow was a student at the London Oratory School in west Brompton, and then went on to study briefly at Queen's University Belfast in Northern Ireland, where he was active in the Gay liberation movement.
+His father left when Simon was 18 months old, and he was brought up by his mother and grandmothers.
+He and his mother travelled to Northern Rhodesia (now called Zambia) when he was nine to try and reconcile with his father.
+This did not happen and Callow was sent for three years to boarding school in South Africa.
+He and his mother returned to Britain when he was twelve.
+He was raised as a Catholic.
+Callow was a student at the London Oratory School in West Brompton, and then went on to study briefly at Queen's University Belfast in Northern Ireland, where he was active in the gay liberation movement.
 He gave up his degree course after a year to take a three-year acting course at the Drama Centre London.